 Many prohibitions and limitations apply to projects that adversely impact migratory birds and bald and golden eagles.
 Executive Order 13186 directs Federal agencies to enter a Memorandum of Understanding with the U.S. Fish and Wildlife Service to promote conservation of migratory bird populations when a Federal action will have a measurable negative impact on migratory birds.

-r.
-Executive Order 13112 (Invasive Species, February 3, 1999)
+q.
+Executive Order 13112 (Invasive Species, February 3, 1999) as Amended by Executive Order 13751 (Safeguarding the Nation from Impacts of Invasive Species)